 Posts Tagged ‘Conservatory’

-The Conservatory dome from the Perennial Garden – Photo by Ivo M. Vermeulen
+The Desert House in the Enid A. Haupt Conservatory – Photo by Ivo M. Vermeulen

 The Aquatic House in the Haupt Conservatory is an escape year round, but in winter it takes on the vibe of an oasis.
 Look for some of the medicinal plants featured in our Wild Medicine exhibition while you’re relaxing to the white noise of falling water.